jakehffn/zig-nes/README.md

 ![ZigNES exampe](media/example-lawn-mower.png)

-Currently, only the NROM mapper is supported and there is no sound.
+Currently, only the NROM mapper is supported.

 This can run games like Super Mario Bros., Donkey Kong, and PacMan.